retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

     vec = data.rete.extract_features(feature_type='count',
                                      ngram_range=(1, 1))

-In obtained dataframe each row corresponds to a vector representing each user from the original dataset.
-Each column (or vector dimension) corresponds to unique events in the dataset and the values are how many time particular event was present in this user's trajectory.
+In the obtained dataframe each row corresponds to a vector representing each user from the original dataset.
+Each column (or vector dimension) corresponds to unique events in the dataset and the values are how many times a particular event was present in this user’s trajectory.
 These are supported types of vectorization (parameter feature_type):

-    * 'count' : number of occurrences of given event
+    * ‘count’ : number of occurrences of given event
-    * 'binary' : 1 if user had given event at least once and 0 otherwise
+    * ‘binary’ : 1 if user had given event at least once and 0 otherwise
-    * 'frequency' : same as count but normalized to total number of events in user trajectory
+    * ‘frequency’ : same as count but normalized to total number of events in user trajectory
-    * 'tfidf' : term frequency–inverse document frequency, frequency of event in user trajectory but weighted to overall frequency of event in the dataset.
+    * ‘tfidf’ : term frequency–inverse document frequency, frequency of event in user trajectory but weighted to overall frequency of event in the dataset.

-Second important parameter for extract_features is ngram_range, which set the lower and upper limit for event sequences to be extracted.
+Second important parameter for extract_features is ngram_range, which sets the lower and upper limit for event sequences to be extracted.
 For example an ngram_range of (1, 1) means only individual events, (1, 2) means unigrams and bigrams of events, and (2, 2) means only bigrams of events.

 Clusterization
 ==============

 After we know general idea about user trajectories vectorization we can now use get_clusters method to split users on groups based on how similar is their behavior:

 .. code:: ipython3